 ssh-keygen -t rsa -b 4096 -C "<my-name>@<my-computer>"

 Below you can see the output of such command.
 Leave the default file names (id_rsa and id_rsa.pub) unless you have a reason for not doing so.
-Also choose an appropriate passphrase to secure your key.
+Also choose an appropriate passphrase to secure your private key.

 - Open PuTTY Key Generator.